RethaD27/Tunisi-Shaft-Complex-register/README.md

 ### A note on access control

 The SQL policies in `supabase/schema.sql` allow anyone holding your app's anon key (i.e. anyone who can load the deployed site) to read and write the data — there's no login.
 That's fine for an internal tool shared via a private link with a shift team, which is what this app is.
 If you later need to restrict who can submit reports, add Supabase Auth and tighten the policies in `schema.sql` to require an authenticated user.

+### Photos on breakdown reports

+The Report Breakdown form lets people attach a photo, resized/compressed in the browser before it's saved anywhere (keeps things fast on a bad underground signal).
+Where it ends up depends on the mode from section 5:

+- **Live — shared (Supabase):** photos upload to the `breakdown-photos` bucket created by `schema.sql` and are stored as a public URL on the record.
+- **Local only:** there's no real storage backend, so the photo is inlined directly into the record as a compressed image.
+This works fine for trying things out, but localStorage only holds a few MB total, so it's not meant for heavy day-to-day photo use — that's what the Supabase setup in section 5 is for.

 ## 6. Seed data